NdiranguMartin/blogdown/content/authors/admin/_index.md

 ---
 authors:
 - Martin Wanjiru
-bio: I am a Data Analyst, excited by working for a company highly driven by Data.
+bio: Martin is a Data Analyst, excited by working for a company highly driven by Data.
 education:
   courses:
   - course: Bachelor of Science in Mathematics